z-zsstar/firmhive/README.md

 ```

 **Analysis Tip**: When comparing results, always use `verification_report.md` for FirmHive's final validated vulnerabilities, not the raw `knowledge_base.jsonl` of initial candidates.

+### Artifact Packaging Notes
+- Do not commit `output/` or `result/` (both are git-ignored).
+- Include `exp/` contents — these contain the curated, compacted reports for the paper.
+- Configure dataset root via `KARONTE_DATASET_DIR` to keep scripts anonymized.

 ## Customization and Configuration